Tingliangstu/New-Version-Spectral-decomposition-python-tools/README.md

 Notes:

  **When use this method to calculation some material with very low thermal conductivity, maybe one can get some very strange results (the spectral heat flux will turn to negative or positive).
-I don't know why, but one can increase the temperature difference to address this problem.
+I don't know why, but one can increase the temperature difference between the heat source and sink to address this problem.
 I would appreciate it if someone could email me the mechanism behind it.**

 ## Need to be modified files